mt1022/gppy/README.md

 # Genomic Positioning with Python

+`GPP` is a python package for genomic interval conversions to facilitate related transcriptome or translatome analysis. `GPP` can convert transcript/CDS intervals to genomic intervals in bed12 format and vice versa, while taking well care of the presence of introns.
+Besides, `GPP` can extract mRNA/CDS/UTR from gtf and export in bed12 format and generate summary table of basic transcript information (inlcuding ids and lengths).

 ### Dependency and Installation
 Scripts in this package rely only on the standard python (tested with version >= 3.7).
 No third party dependency is required.
 All the scripts can be run from the command line without installation after downloading.